ICEF2024 Program

 15:00 - 16:00

-In this session, we will discuss the perspectives of current geoengineering technologies centering on CDR and SRM, solutions for promoting their introduction, and the international framework.
+In this session, we will discuss the perspectives of CDR and other climate stabilization technologies, solutions for promoting their introduction, and the international policy and governance frameworks.

 Moderator